-If you are looking for tactical dog training near me, our dog trainers have been doing this job for years, and we can help any aspiring trainers.
+If you are looking for tactical dog training near me, our dog trainers have been doing this job for years and we can help any aspiring trainers.
 Have any other questions?
 Simply chat with one of our trainers!

 What kind of education and experience do you need?

 General vocational training is usually enough education to become a dog trainer for law enforcement, especially if you’re only looking to work for a dog training school.

 If you want to work for a law enforcement agency, however, it’s recommended you follow this website for the steps to become an official police officer.
 After years of working in the field, you’ll ideally work for your department’s canine unit, where you can start training police dogs.

 At Custom Canine Unlimited, we offer the CCU National K9 Certification, which certifies a team (dog and handler).
 This certification meets all national and international standards for becoming a police dog trainer.

 What is the projected growth for this job opportunity?